ShenghaiRong/voc2coco/README.md

 # voc2coco
 This is script for converting VOC instance annotations to COCO format json(ex. coco_style.json).

-Owing to include the instance segmentation annotation, the voc_cocostyle.json can be used to train the instance segmentation network(e.g. Mask R-CNN)
+Owing to including the instance segmentation annotation, the voc_cocostyle.json can be used to train the instance segmentation network(e.g. Mask R-CNN)

 We use [MMDetection](https://github.com/open-mmlab/mmdetection) to train Mask R-CNN with the generated voc2012_train_aug_cocostyle.json.